garrandall/popular-music-data/tracks/if-you-leave-me-now-chicago.md

 If you leave me now
 You'll take away the biggest part of me
-Ooh no, baby please don't go
+Oh no, baby please don't go

-Ooh girl, I just got to have you by my side
+Oh girl, I just got to have you by my side
-Ooh no, baby please don't go
+Oh no, baby please don't go
-Ooh mama, I just got to have your lovin'
+Oh mama, I just got to have your lovin'